zbchristian/BatteryMonitor/Readme.md

 The first two versions utilize a 1msec timer interrupt to define time intervals and trigger time dependent actions (reading the voltage/current value, calculate battery capacity, transmit via BT).

-The third version handles the timing once per LOOP iteration.
+The third version handles the timing once per loop() iteration:
+- the loop is running once every 100msec
+- the corresponding delay is done either as a standard delay (BT activated) or by the ´light sleep´ mode (BT off) of the ESP32.
+These states are alternating with 5sec BT off and 1sec BT on until a phone connects.
+- while BT is off, the CPU frequency is reduced from 80 Mhz down to 20 MHz, which saves an additional 3-4mA @ 12V

-The LOOP is running once per 100msec and the corresponding delay is done in idle mode (no BT connection) by the light sleep mode of the ESP32.
-This reduces the required power substantially from about 25mA down to approx 8mA @ 12V, but requires, that the BT is disabled prior to entering the sleep mode.
+In total this reduces the required current from about 25mA down to approx 4mA @ 12V, when the device is in idle mode (BT off).
-Therefore the BT connection is switched off for 5sec and switched on again for 1sec.
-As a consequence the connection initiated by a phone will take up to 5sec.
-In addition the CPU frequency is reduced while BT is switched off.

 Status Printout of the Device
 -----------------------------